 systemctl start mariadb

 systemctl enable mariadb

-- Finally, import the data from the old database to the new one:
+- Finally, import the data from the old database into the new one:

 Ready!.
 We already have our new version of MariaDB 10.3, we can verify it with the following parameter: